 Despite the city’s small size, Yellowknife is home to a thriving art scene.
 Whether you’re looking for a commercial art gallery or local community groups, the city is a great place to find local art as well as art from across the Canadian Arctic.
 One of the most popular places to visit is the Gallery of the Midnight Sun, which is conveniently located in Old Town.
 Another gallery, which is just walking distance from this one, is the Down to Earth Gallery, which also offers workshops.
 If that’s still not enough, you can also visit Northern Images, which is part of the Arctic Co-operatives that represents 32 community groups in Canada’s north, including crafts, sculptures, prints, and books.
 As if that wasn’t enough, there’s also Old Town Glassworks, which features artwork made from recycled glass.

-Considering the fact that Yellowknife sits on the shores of massive Great Slave Lake, there’s ample opportunity to go for a boat trip.
+Considering the fact that Yellowknife sits on the shores of the massive Great Slave Lake, there’s ample opportunity to go for a boat trip.
 When touring around or flying over, you’ll notice many colourful houseboats that people reside in during the warmer months and the lake is also home to the Commissioner’s Cup, one of the world’s longest freshwater sailing races.
 In the summer, however, there are some companies offering boat tours around the lake or you can rent your own and do it yourself.

 Legislative Assembly of the Northwest Territories